isomerpages/moe-acjc/_c-c-a-competitions/National SCHOOL GAMES 2022 'A' Division.md

 ---
 ## <center> National SCHOOL GAMES 2022 - 'A' Division </center>

-The College would like to congratulate the Sports CCA groups on their achievements at the National School Games 2022 - 'A' Division.
+The College would like to congratulate the Sports CCA groups on their achievements at the National School Games 2022 - 'A' Division.&nbsp;

-To God be the  Glory!
+To God be the &nbsp;Glory!
 The Best Is Yet To Be!

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}